 Then, finally, when we looked for some legal basis or at least a platform for understanding the US move, we turned again to RT and found a March 7, 2017 story of Russia conferring with Turkey and the US on Syria without Syria.

 Based on today’s attacks on the Syrian Arab Army by Turkey, with US Marines and army Special Forces on the spot to prevent such things, according to statements made, something is already awry it seems.

-Posted by Gordon Duff, Senior Editor on March 9, 2017, With 5190 Reads Filed under WarZone.
+Posted by Gordon Duff, Senior Editor on March 9, 2017, With 5789 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.